pghvlaans/sbotools/man-md/sbotools.conf.5.md

 **STRICT_UPGRADES=(FALSE\|TRUE)**

-If set to **TRUE**, upgrades will only be attempted if the incoming version or build number is greater.
+If set to **TRUE**, upgrades are only attempted if the incoming version or build number is greater.
 This has no effect on scripts in the local overrides directory.

 ## SEE ALSO